The-going/evlproject/content/core/user-api/proxy/_index.md

 interface can monitor the following events occurring on a proxy file
 descriptor:

-- _POLLOUT_ and _POLLWRNORM_ are set whenever the output ring buffer the file descriptor refers to is empty AND allocated, which means that a proxy initialized with a zero-sized output buffer never raises these events.
+- `POLLOUT` and `POLLWRNORM` are set whenever the output ring buffer the file descriptor refers to is empty AND allocated, which means that a proxy initialized with a zero-sized output buffer never raises these events.
+You would typically monitor the `POLLOUT` condition in order to wait for all of the buffered output to have been sent to the target file.

 ---